 Ingredients You'll Need

-- Protein Powder: Whey or plant-based, both work - I use Kono Nutrition vanilla whey, which bakes soft and fluffy without turning chalky.
-Most major brands work; just avoid collagen and beef protein, which don't have the same structure and make the cake gummy and flat.
-I also use this in my healthy protein overnight oats.
+- Protein Powder: Whey or plant-based, both work.
+I use Kono Nutrition vanilla whey, which bakes soft and fluffy without turning chalky.
+Most major brands work, just avoid collagen and beef protein, which don't have the same structure and make the cake gummy and flat.
+I also use this in my healthy protein overnight oats and high-protein chocolate chip muffins.

 - Oat Flour: Gives the mug cake its soft, cake-like structure (protein powder alone turns spongy).
-You can blend rolled oats into flour in a blender if you don't have it - I do this all the time.
+No oat flour?
+Blend rolled oats into flour in a blender.
+I do this all the time.
 It's also the base of my healthy single-serve banana bread recipe.

 - Coconut Sugar: Adds a warm, caramelly sweetness without being too sweet.
 Brown sugar works as a direct swap.